 Marriage Certificates: Again, you’ll have to contact the issuing agency for an official copy.
 My son’s application included marriage certificates for his parents and grandparents in the US.
 At the time, we had not located the Austrian marriage certificate for his Slovenia-born immigrant great-grandparents, but they were listed on his grandparents’ marriage certificate as being the parents of the groom.

-Criminal Background Check: We wasted time getting local and state background checks.
+FBI Background Check with Apostille: We wasted time getting local and state background checks.
 When the Slovene application asks for a “state” document, they mean the country of the United States, not one of the 50 states.
 The only acceptable document is an FBI certificate of no criminal record, not older than three months.
 This requires a legible set of fingerprints.
 I had to do this multiple times because the FBI says my fingerprints are difficult to read.
 You may wish to speed up the process by paying a additional fee and going in person to an approved “FBI channeler” who will process your fingerprints electronically and submit an expedited application.
 As my application made its way through the Slovene bureaucracy, my background check expired and I had to start the background check process all over again.

-Passport: You must send in a copy of the biometric page of your US passport, along with an apostille from the US State Department.
+Current US passport with Apostille: You must send in a copy of the biometric page of your US passport, along with an apostille from the US State Department.
 You also need to request an apostille for your criminal background check.
 You’ll notice that apostilles are also required for the birth and marriage certificates from the relevant agencies.

 Why do my citizenship documents also need an Apostille seal?